arrowtype/recursive/README.md

+---

-## Using the resources in thiis project for type design
+## Using the resources in this project for type design

 This project has included a large amount of research (contained in `docs/`), and contains many small tools (contained in `src/00-recursive-scripts-for-robofont` that may help you if you are designing variable fonts with UFOs in RoboFont.